Muhammad Rida al-Muzaffar: Early life

 Muhammad Rida al-Muzaffar was born on the fifth of Sha'ban, 1322 AH (1904 AD).
 Since his father died before him, his brother Abdun-Nabi became responsible for raising him.
 Muhammad Rida grew up in the scholarly environment of Najaf.
 Like many ulama, he participated in a variety of courses and scholarly circles, leading to the completion of his advanced education in religious seminaries.
 His early teachers were his brothers Abdun-Nabi and Muhammad Hasan.

 Scholarly opinions

 He has many opinions in different domains of Islamic learning like usul al fiqh, logic and fiqh.

 Usul al-fiqh

-One of his innovations in the domain of usul is to present new divisions on the subjects of Usul.
+One of his teachings in the domain of usul is to present new divisions on the subjects of Usul.
 According to the school of thought of his master, Muhammad Husein Isfahani, Muzaffar believes in new orderness on the subjects.
 For instance, before him, the subject of Ishtighagh (derivatives) has to discuss in the partition of alfaz not introductions.
 As a result, he divided subjects into four categories: alfaz, rational discussion (mabahith aqliyyah), hujjat, usul Amaliyyah (practical principles).